brown-ccv/ccv-website-content/services/classroom/jupyterhub.md

 ---
 # Introduction

-JupyterHub provides a convenient way to serve Jupyter Notebooks for multiple users with a pre-configured computing environment where users do not need to worry about installing any software packages.
-This set-up free environment is ideal for courses and workshops with computing components.
-If you are an instructor, CCV can provide access to a cloud-hosted JupyterHub for your class or workshop.
-The implementation is supported by Brown CIS, please follow the links below to request an instance for your class or search the documentation.
+Brown's JupyterHub service  provides a convenient, cloud-hosted way to serve Jupyter Notebooks for multiple users.
+Notebooks are launched within a pre-configured computing environment; users do not need to install any software packages.
+This set-up free environment is ideal for courses and workshops where instructors intend for students to begin coding with minimal obstacles.
+Jupyter’s flexibility allows instructors to pick the preferred language for a particular context, including Python, Julia, R and many more.
+Regardless of the language chosen, the Jupyter interface remains the same.
+To learn more about using Jupyter Notebooks for teaching and learning, [please visit this guide.](https://jupyter4edu.github.io/jupyter-edu-book/jupyter.html)

+On Brown's JupyterHub, each user is provided a persistent working directory and compute resource allocation.
+This means the environment you are provided is only accessible by yourself and CIS support staff.

+Once connected to JupyterHub servers, users enter an isolated workspace to write and run code.
+There are no time limit restrictions or specified lockout times, so feel free to use your personal JupyterHub server as needed and adhere to CCV's Computing Policies.

+If you are an instructor, CCV can provide access to JupyterHub for your class or workshop, and Digital Learning and Design (DLD) can assist with integrating computational assignments into curricula.
+The implementation is supported by Brown CIS; please follow the link below to request an instance for your class.
+CIS staff will respond to your request to begin the setup process.
+We ask that requests for JupyterHub be made at least two months in advance of expected course  deployment.

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSct9rFCxLhPIezHI-RYRyEuSnvHrPZLMuUSFRTriIyd_3TAfA/viewform?usp=sf_link">Request a Hub</a>